esphome/esphome-docs/components/display/index.rst

 - Graphical displays which can toggle ON/OFF any pixel, like :doc:`E-Paper <waveshare_epaper>`,
   :doc:`OLED <ssd1306>` or :doc:`TFT <ili9xxx>` displays.

-For graphical binary displays, there are two options:
+For graphical displays, which offer the greatest flexibility, there are two options:

-- ESPHome's :ref:`own powerful rendering engine <display-engine>`
+- ESPHome's :ref:`own rendering engine <display-engine>`
 - :ref:`LVGL <lvgl-main>` - Light and Versatile Graphics Library

 .. _display-engine: